-Although I personally prefer the WestJet RBC World Elite Mastercard, it comes with a minimum income requirement of $80,000 or a household income of $150,000 which may be difficult for many people to reach.
-Fortunately, there’s the WestJet RBC Mastercard which has a much lower income requirement and still allows you to earn WestJet dollars on all your purchases.
+Although I personally prefer the WestJet RBC World Elite Mastercard, it comes with a minimum income requirement of $80,000 or a household income of $150,000.
+Because of this income requirement, not everyone will be approved for the card but that doesn’t mean you can’t earn WestJet dollars and get a companion voucher.
+The WestJet RBC Mastercard has a much lower income requirement and still comes packed with benefits.

-Although the WestJet RBC Mastercard comes with fewer benefits compared to the World Elite version, there’s still enough features to make this card worthwhile for both frequent and casual flyers of WestJet.
+Although the WestJet RBC Mastercard comes with fewer benefits compared to the World Elite version, there are still enough features to make this card worthwhile for both frequent and casual flyers of WestJet.
 Read my WestJet RBC Mastercard review now for my full thoughts.

 WestJet RBC Mastercard benefits